Equatorial Guinea Pet Passport & Import Regulations

 A rabies titer test is not required to enter Equatorial Guinea from any country.

-Shortly before travel,the Veterinary Certificatefor Equatorial Guinea must be completedby a licensed veterinarian..
-Although it is not required, we recommend that a USDA or CFIA licensed veterinarian complete the form and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
-If you are not traveling from either of these countries, the Governing Authority of your country responsible for the import or export of animals should endorse the forms.
+Shortly before travel,the pet health certificatefor Equatorial Guinea must be issued by a licensed veterinarian in the origination country.
+Although it is not required, we recommend that the Governing Authority of your country responsible for the import or export of animals should endorse the forms.
+Endorsement may also be required as a part of export procedures in your country.

 An import permit is not required when entering Equatorial Guinea with a personal pet.